Clinical Practice Tools

 It may be beneficial for epilepsy clinicians to share this document with mental health providers upon referral for PNES treatment.

-These documents contain quick screening questions for use in routine clinic visits to assess cognition, social problems and mental health.
+These documents contain quick screening questions for use in routine clinic visits to assess cognition, social problems, and mental health.
 Suggestions for further screening or next steps accompany each question.
-Separate adult and pediatric screeners provide age-appropriate questions and suggestions for further screening.